-In order to especially facilitate shore-to-ship and ship-to-shore communication or when one of the IMO Standard Marine Communication Phrases will not fit the meaning desired, one of the following eight message markers may be used to increase the probability of the purpose of the message being properly understood.
+In order to especially facilitate shore-to-ship and ship-to-shore communication or when one of the IMO Standard Marine Communication Phrases will not fit the meaning desired, one of the following eight message markers may be used to increase the probability of the message being properly understood.

-It is at the discretion of the shore personnel or the ship’s officer whether to use one of the message markers and if so which of them to apply depending on the user’s qualified assessment of the situation.
+It is at the discretion of the shore personnel or the ship’s officer whether to use one of the message markers .
+The marker to be used would depend on the user’s qualified assessment of the situation.
 If used, the message marker is to be spoken preceding the message or the corresponding part of the message.
 The IMO VTS Guidelines recommend that in any message directed to a vessel it should be clear whether the message contains information, advice, warning, or instruction (see below) and IMO Standard Marine Communication Phrases should be used where practicable.

 For further standardized VTS communications, also see other sections of Part A1.
 For VTS Standard Reporting Procedures, see IMO resolution A.851(20) on General Principles for Ship Reporting Systems and Ship Reporting Requirements, including guidelines for reporting incidents involving dangerous goods, harmful substances and / or marine pollutants.